 Or, how about lawyers who complain that they cannot meet hour billable hour requirements because of all the time spent in “free” consultations.
 For many law firms, this is a common argument given by attorneys for low productivity.

 When you look at variables like this, why do the free consultations?
 Why not charge some amount of money?

 Many would argue that if they did not do the “free” consultations, they worry that potential clients would not come into the office.
 If this is your thought, you need to develop a comprehensive marketing strategy (or a reputation as a law firm or lawyer) where you have so many leads coming into your office that this is not the case.

 In the end, if you are afraid of ditching the free consultations, focus on increasing the number of leads you have coming into your office through marketing, networking or delighting your current clients so they refer individuals to you and your firm.
 Then, once you have enough leads coming into your firm, doing away with the “free” consultations, and charging some kind of a consultation fee even if nominal, is a relatively easy decision for most lawyers and law firms.

-On the flip-end, if you have so many leads coming into your office now that it is hard to respond to all of them, and even meet them for “free consultations,” the argument to do away with the “free” consultations is a very easy one to make for most.
+On the flip-end, if you have so many leads coming into your office now that it is hard to respond to all of them, and even meet them for “free consultations,” the argument for doing away with the “free” consultations is an easy one to make for most.

 If you have any thoughts, feel free to share them below.